ECOSTRESS-Tutorials/ECOSTRESS-Getting-Started/08-Downloading_Visual_Studio_Code.md

 ## Using Visual Studio Code in the Browser

 VScode can run either in the web browser or as a standalone app.
 To use VScode in the browser, nagivate to [vscode.dev](https://vscode.dev/).
+It's best to use the [Microsoft Edge](https://microsoft.com/edge) browser to run [vscode.dev](https://vscode.dev/).

 ## How to Download Visual Studio Code App